Taj ul Masajid, the biggest mosque in India, that took over 100 years to build

 What was interesting was that there were a few Crystal Glass floor tiles.
 Samples of the floor that might have been.
 I tried to lift one and it was super heavy.
 The designs were quite islamic and I am sure it would have made an immense contribution to the beauty of the mosque.

 Second interesting item was a Crystal glass book stand for reading the Quran.
 I have never seen anything like it before.
 However, I do feel, it could have been cleaned up a bit and displayed more aesthetically.

-Third and the show stopper was the palm sized Quran, purported to have been written by Emperor Aurangazeb.
+Third and the show stopper was the palm-sized Quran, purported to have been written by Emperor Aurangazeb.
 All the pages had gold embossed on them.
-The fourth was a very old copy of Quran, believed to be used by Aurangazeb.
+The fourth was a very old copy of the Quran, believed to be used by Aurangazeb.

 Other Things to do in Bhopal

 - Bhojtal or the Upper lake – Large lake with boating facilities

 - Dhai Seedhi Masjid – Literally means Two-and-a-half-step mosque.

 - Madhya Pradesh Tribal Museum – Heritage museum, handicrafts and live performances of tribal dances.

 - Moti Masjid – Another beautiful mosque

 - Taj Mahal Palace – Originally built for Nawab Shah Jahan Begum, this palace contains the Sawan Bhadon pavilion, sheesh mahal (hall for mirrors) and 120 rooms.